haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 		- If not, what other variables would you need?
 	- Write how your workflow went, which part was hard and which was easy.
 	- It’s not needed to write click by click how you did it.
-7. Return your exercise report to the course Moodle in one week’s time (by next Wednesday).
+7. Return your exercise reflection to the course Moodle.

 ## EXERCISE PHASES

+#

 <!--stackedit_data: